By Deirdre Stewart, MSC, LAC

 Neurofeedback has broadened the way we conceptualize presenting problems.
-We assess every patient, not only through clinical history and diagnosis, but with a look at signifiers that suggest how each patient struggles with emotional arousal.
+We assess every patient through clinical history and diagnosis and look at signifiers that suggest how each patient struggles with emotional arousal.
 We look particularly for manifestations of fear, shame, and rage—the limbically driven emotions so common in those that have survived abuse, assault, and neglect in childhood.
 High arousal in the central nervous system shows up in the behaviors that bring patients to treatment, but also in their bodies, their sleep, their dreams, and, of course, their moods.
-This added assessment helps to inform Neurofeedback protocols—all of which are designed to help trauma patients learn to quiet the churn of terror.
+This added assessment helps inform Neurofeedback protocols—all of which are designed to help trauma patients learn to quiet the churn of terror.

 The regulation of arousal is implicated in most, if not all, mental health issues.
-The presenting symptoms we see are either a manifestation of activity that is happening in the brain, or an attempt to regulate it, quiet it, or both.
+The presenting symptoms we see are either a manifestation of activity in the brain or an attempt to regulate it, quiet it or both.
 It is their patterns of brain activation that our patients can learn to regulate with Neurofeedback.

 Sebern F. Fisher, author of Neurofeedback in the Treatment of Developmental Trauma: Calming the Fear-Driven Brain and consultant to The Meadows, writes, “There is no other path: We must reduce fear.”
 Trauma promotes repetitive firing of fear circuitry in the brain.
-These patterns of activation can be very convincing and lead to behaviors that, although at some point are adaptive, have now become maladaptive.
+These activation patterns can be persuasive and lead to behaviors that, although at some point are adaptive, have now become maladaptive.

 As demonstrated in Dr. van der Kolk’s study, these patterns can be best addressed with Neurofeedback.
 Sebern looks at Neurofeedback as a relational technology.
 We agree.
 Fear, shame, and rage stress relationships, and most people who suffer from developmental trauma have problems in their most important relationships.
 The best reason to address the regulation of the brain is to build the capacity for healthy relationships.
 Neurofeedback at The Meadows is offered within the full therapeutic context.
 Therapists and patients look for effects from brain training and take the opportunity to identify and practice new relational behaviors.
 We believe that Neurofeedback is most effective when integrated in this way.

-Each one of The Meadows family of programs offer multiple brain level interventions to all patients, including Neurofeedback and Biofeedback.
-Our on-site Brain Centers also offer additional approaches to self-regulation, including Cranio-electro stimulation (CES), Heart-Rate Variability (HRV) training, Audio/Visual Stimulation (AVS) with CES, Hemoencephalography biofeedback (HEG), and Chi Machine, as well as trauma informed yoga, meditation, drumming, Somatic Experiencing® (SE), movement and dance, Tai Chi, and mindfulness practice.
+Each of The Meadows family of programs offers multiple brain level interventions to all patients, including Neurofeedback and Biofeedback.
+Our on-site Brain Centers also offer additional approaches to self-regulation, including Cranio-electro stimulation (CES), Heart-Rate Variability (HRV) training, Audio/Visual Stimulation (AVS) with CES, Hemoencephalography biofeedback (HEG), and Chi Machine, as well as trauma-informed yoga, meditation, drumming, Somatic Experiencing® (SE), movement and dance, Tai Chi, and mindfulness practice.